Tbseddy/JavaScript-Training/readme.md

 * }

 ### Boolean Operator Precedence
 All operators have an order of execution known as "precedence."
 This precedence is also apparent in mathematics and is a means to ensure that expressions are executed in a predictable manner.

-### Excercise 5.04 Free Home Delivery Eligibility Validation
+### Exercise 5.04 Free Home Delivery Eligibility Validation
 In this exercise, we will create a function that will determine whether the customers of a grocery store are eligible for free home delivery.
 The store only delivers to customers who are located within 5 miles of the store.
 To make this exercise more interesting, the store recently decided to provide free delivery for customers located within 10 miles of the store, but only if those customers have an active membership for their loyalty program.
 Moreover, if customers are within 1 mile of the store, they aren't eligible for free home delivery, regardless of their membership status.
 Let's get sta*rted:

 1. Define your function signature.
 The function should accept the distance of the customer's house from the store and their membership status:
 > function isEligible(distance, membershipstatus) {

 Based on the store's criteria, the function will return true if the customer is eligible for free delivery and false if they are not.
 Functions that describe something in a Boolean fashion are often labeled **is**, such as **isValid**, **isEnabled**, or **isGoingToReturnABoolean**.

 2. There are two ways to build the body of this function; either break the problem up into small chunks and test the parameters bit by bit or create a single conditional that detects all the appropriate outcomes.
 We'll work with the latter in order to appropriately demonstrate the content of this chapter thus far.
 The following if statement is a negative check, it checks whether a customer is not eligible for free home delivery:
 * if (distance < 1 || membershipstatus === "active" && distance > 10 ||
 * membershipstatus === "inactive" && distance > 5 ) {